MatthiasDeToffoli/BodybuildingPrograms/README.md

 TRUE_ANSWER = 42;
 if (lifeAnswer == TRUE_ANSWER)
 ```
-*More legible and efficient if you have to change the value*
+*More legible and efficient if you must change the value*

 #### Condition
-You can don't use brackets with a if, only if it's a value to set in the same line or before a loop like :
+You can don't use brackets with an if, only if it's a value to set in the same line or before a loop like:

 ```java
 if(lMyInt == 17)